-Chalmers AI Research Center, CHAIR Spotlight on Research is a series of AI short talks hosting researchers from Chalmers.
-The seminars are targeted towards experts from the Chair Consortium core partners as well as other Chalmers researchers.
+Chalmers AI Research Center, CHAIR Spotlight on Research is a series of short talks hosting researchers from Chalmers and other organisations working on AI/machine learning/data science and their applications to different domains.
+The seminars are targeted towards everyone who has interest in AI/machine learning/data science, particularly from the Chair Consortium core partners and Chalmers.

 Our aim is to increase awareness of AI at Chalmers between Chalmers researchers and AI experts in industry.
 In the seminars, speakers present an overview of their current research and thoughts for new research, ideas, challenges – anything they believe to be of interest for other researchers.
 The seminar is taking place online and is scheduled to contain 30 minutes of presentation and 15 minutes of discussion.